giacomo-ciro/diffusion-llms/README.md

 - `tiktoken`: tokenizer used by OpenAI models
 - `lightning`: PyTorch Lightning for training loop abstraction
 - `transformers`: Hugging Face Transformers library for pre-trained models and tokenizers
+- `wandb`: Weights & Biases for experiment tracking and visualization

 > Using `python -m pip` ensures that packages are installed in the environment linked to your current Python interpreter, avoiding issues with multiple Python installations.